BlockchainCommons/developer-web-site/_pages/resources/meetings/2026-08-resilience-cli.md

 envelope format $DESC_ENVELOPE_1
 ```

+These descriptors are stored as raw text.
+Blockchain Commons also has a [BCR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-010-output-descriptor.md) laying out how to store a descrpitor in a more standardized UR format.

 ### 5. Shard Envelope

 ```
 KEY_SHARES=$(envelope sskr split --group "2-of-3" $KEY_ENVELOPE)
 KEY_ARRAY=($KEY_SHARES)
 ```
+An SSKR Envelope creates a new secret, encrypts the envelope with it, and just shards just that secret.

 ### 6a.
 Check Your Work